 Asian cuisine has so much flavor and tastes even better when simple fresh ingredients are involved.
 This is why I enjoy making this dish from scratch because I can control the amount of sodium and sugar I use and still make it with the signature sweet and salty Mongolian beef sauce.

-In the time it would take you to drive to the restaurant and wait for your order, you can have this copycat recipe ready and on your table!
+In the time it would take you to drive to the restaurant and wait to pick up your PF Chang’s Mongolian beef, you can have this copycat recipe ready and on your table!
 This dish is made with very thin strips of tender flank steak, coated in an incredible sauce made from soy sauce, brown sugar, garlic, and ginger.

 What is Mongolian Beef?